josh-taylor-k3/Adriaticante_symfony/README.md

 npm run build (before update public_html/build)

-git pull + FTP for changes in public (i.e: build)
+git pull (only git pull if Folder Public has no changes)  + FTP for changes in public (i.e: build)

-php composer.phar install (if you have changed files)
+php composer.phar install (if you have changed files for Hostinger)